PecanProject/pecan/workflows/fertilization-statewide/README.md

 # Statewide fertilization events workflow

-Builds an ensemble of synthetic N fertilization events for every California ag parcel in the LandIQ crops product, for 2016 and 2018 to 2023.
-2017 is skipped because LandIQ did not run a statewide survey that year.
+Builds an ensemble of synthetic N fertilization events for every California ag parcel in the harmonized CADWR Land Use crop map, for 2016 and 2018 to 2023.
+2017 is skipped because no statewide survey was flown that year.
 N rate envelopes come from `PEcAn.data.land::ca_n_application_rate`.

+Source: California Department of Water Resources.
+(2016-2023).
+Statewide Crop Mapping.
+California Natural Resources Agency Open Data. https://data.cnra.ca.gov/dataset/statewide-crop-mapping

 # Config

 Configuration parameters live in `config.yml`.
 Most setups only need:

-- `crops_path`: the LandIQ harmonized crops parquet
+- `crops_path`: the harmonized CADWR Land Use crops parquet
 - `phen_dir`: the gap-filled phenology (green-up) directory
-- `crosswalk_path`: the LandIQ to FREP to UC ANR crop name crosswalk TSV
+- `crosswalk_path`: the CADWR to FREP to UC ANR crop name crosswalk TSV
 - `output_dir`: output directory for parquet shards
 - `n_parcels`, `n_ensemble`, `batch_size`, `workers`: settings per profile
 - `nh4_fraction`: share of total synthetic N going to ammonium; the rest goes to nitrate (default 0.5 for a 50/50 split)